softnesspsiparticle713/neural_assets/README.md

-# Unofficial PyTorch Implementation of Neural Assets
+# Neural Assets — PyTorch Reproduction

 This code repository contains an unofficial PyTorch implementation of the Neural Assets paper from Google DeepMind.
 Our implementation follows the details as described in the [original Neural Assets paper](https://arxiv.org/abs/2406.09292) and inspired by the [official JAX implementation of Neural Assets](https://github.com/google-deepmind/neural_assets).